List of Google April Fools' Day jokes: Google Analytics

 A blog post to the Google Analytics Blog investigates the analytics reports of CADIE's activities.

 Google Maps

 Google's CADIE has a recommended places to visit using Google Maps.
 Viewing "CADIE's recommended places for humans" one will see each of her suggested places listed, that, when clicked, displays a photo and humorous commentary.

 There is also a "CADIE's recommended places for humans" link in Google Maps, which leads to the "Panda Mapplet" and includes several marked locations with "CADIE's" commentary.
-Under Redmond WA a link is listed which will Rickroll the viewer.
+Under Redmond, Washington a link is listed which will Rickroll the viewer.